thegenius89/StandardGP/README.md

 GP will one day be able to find optimal Neural Network architectures, many equivalent forms of Einsteins field equation and Schrödingers equation that are very interesting to study or may be able to find solutions to fundamental mathematical questions.
-Once there are operators that work globally for all problems to navigate a search through the infinite function space to find near optimal solutions the GP algorithms will alter its own algorithms to find even better and novel approaches to problems.
+Once there are operators that work globally for all problems to navigate a search through the infinite function space to find near optimal solutions the GP algorithms will begin to alter its own operators and algorithms to find even better and novel approaches to problems.

 </body>
 </html>